Regret Optimality of Sample Average Approximation for Data-Driven Newsvendor Problems: A General Optimization Perspective: Upper Bound of SAA Method

 \subsection{Proof of Theorem \ref{tm:tm_main_regret_ub}}

+This section presents the proof of Theorem \ref{tm:tm_main_regret_ub}, which proceeds in three steps. \begin{enumerate} \item We first show, via a uniform gradient approximation argument, that the expected gradient evaluated at the SAA solution, i.e., $g(\hat{x}_t)$, is small with high probability. \item We then use the local strong convexity condition to convert this gradient control into a localization result: whenever $g(\hat{x}_t)$ is sufficiently small, $\hat{x}_t$ must lie in a neighborhood of the optimal solution $x^*$. \item Finally, we decompose the regret according to whether $\hat{x}_t$ lies inside or outside the strong convexity neighborhood.
+Within the neighborhood, the regret is controlled by $|g(\hat{x}_t)|^2$ through local strong convexity; otherwise, we bound the regret by the small probability of this bad event. \end{enumerate}

 We begin with the following lemma, which plays the central role in the regret analysis.
 This lemma shows that as $t$ increases, $g(\hat{x}_t)$ tends to concentrate on $0$ exponentially.
-We prove this lemma by deriving the pseudo dimension of the function class $\mathcal{F}=\{c'(x,\cdot): x \in [0,\bar{D}]\}$ and applying the classic results of learning theory (see Appendix \ref{sec:omitted-ub} for its proof). \begin{lemma} There exist a universal constant $C_0>0$ such that for any $t$ and any $\lambda>0$,
+We first bound the pseudo dimension of the function class $\mathcal{F}=\{c'(x,\cdot): x \in \mathcal{X}\}$ based on the convexity of $c(\cdot,d)$ (Assumption \ref{ass:regular-3}) and apply a classic uniform concentration result (see Appendix \ref{sec:omitted-ub} for its proof) to prove the lemma. \begin{lemma} There exist a universal constant $C_0>0$ such that for any $t$ and any $\lambda>0$,

 \end{lemma}

 Now we are ready for the detailed proof of Theorem \ref{tm:tm_main_regret_ub}.